alanhamlett/AwayMail-Irssi-Plugin/README.md

 AwayMail-Irssi-Plugin
 ====================

-Sends a email(s) via SMTP with optional SSL to an email address when someone types your name or sends you a private msg.
+Sends email notification(s) when someone types your name or sends you a private msg.
 Hint: use with screen_away.pl.

 Installation
 ------------